iceyebee/ptt_interview/README.md

 NOTICE: This email notification is not working properly after 2 successful tries.
 The reason is probably that the gmail mail server allows the connection only for a certain number of times.
 So, to be improved!

 # * To use Redis on master machine:
 Redis is good for the master-slave mechanism.
 When running, more data loss are expected with speed improvement using the Redis pipeline.
+[Notes: It also resumes previous runs.
+This function is yet fully tested.]

 * The master machine connects to Redis (and, maybe, a database); slave machines can connect to Redis and database like mongoDB for storing.
 * The slave machines help to download requests from and store it back to master’s Redis by first getting some urls from master’s Redis.